 The camera is visually in mint condition.
 I did not have time to fill a test roll but I noticed there is an issue with the 120 film back.
 The film advances but the frame numbers don’t move.
 I changed backs and that worked.
 Maybe it is something I can fix or maybe I’ll have to get another back.
 We’ll see.

 On my other Bronica, an ETRSi, I have the prism AE-II finder so a waist level finder for a low POV is welcome.

 I think this is a great deal.
-I’m not sure what I’m going to do with the Provia as I don’t shoot slide film but I’ll keep it stored and when I feel like it play a little with cross-processing.
+I’m not sure what I’m going to do with the Provia as I don’t shoot slide film but I’ll keep it stored and when I feel like it, I will experiment with cross-processing.

 I love shooting with Bronica.
 I like the 645 format and the lenses I own are very sharp.
 I am happy I was able to acquire a second body for almost nothing.

-Meanwhile I am selling my Olympus OM-D M10 kit.
-A few lenses are sold alreade, the very sharp 45mm f1,8 and the very good Lumix 20mm f1,7.
+Meanwhile, I am selling my Olympus OM-D M10 kit.
+A few lenses are sold already, the very sharp 45mm f1,8 and the very good Lumix 20mm f1,7.

-Anyway I feel that I am moving more and more towards analogue photography.
+Anyway, I feel that I am moving more and more towards analog photography.
 I like that.